START/END DATE: 6/20/2023 - 8/28/2023

 - Second language skill (especially Spanish, Somali, Amharic, Vietnamese, Tagalog, Russian, or Ukrainian) is highly desirable so that we can offer services to families in their preferred or native languages.

-- Consistent access to a personal vehicle is needed for some site placements.
+- Consistent access to a personal vehicle is needed.
 Members who travel between service sites will receive mileage reimbursement at IRS standard rates

 Members will frequently move or lift boxes weighing up to 30 pounds.
 This position may frequently involve service in outdoor weather conditions, and may involve standing, walking, or moving around the service location for the duration of a shift.
 This position frequently communicates with staff and community members, and must be able to exchange accurate information.